Skip to main content

 Program in Social Sciences

-Program Outline
+Program Overview

 The Program in Social Sciences is jointly offered by the School of Law and the School of Economics, in cooperation with the School of Informatics and Sciences.
 It includes fundamental disciplines in political science, law, economics, business administration, and information science.
 Students are expected to acquire analytical skills, critical thinking skills and a high ethical awareness, which are needed for the pursuit of knowledge across disciplines.
 Upon selection of their major, students receive specific guidance from professors in their chosen discipline and are expected to conduct research for their individual graduation thesis under the supervision of their school’s professors.